hawk/lux/doc/lux.md

 Input data strings from the script is sent as is to the stdin of the port.
 The terminal is setup to echo the input to stdout.

 The stderr is redirected to stdout.
-The terminal will normalize the output from the Bourne shell (stdout and stderr) to make each end of line a carriage return followed by a line feed.
+The terminal will normalise the output from the Bourne shell (stdout and stderr) to make each end of line a carriage return followed by a line feed.
 The output from the port is buffered.